AmitHarlev/AnimalFarmImageMural/README.md

-## Simple Image Strip Creator for English
+## Simple Image Collage Creator for English

 To run this project on a localhost you need the Allow-Control-Origin:* Chrome Extension